Excalibur: Other roles and attributes

 In Chrétien de Troyes' late 12th-century Old French Perceval, Arthur's nephew and best knight Gawain carries Excalibur, "for at his belt hung Escalibor, the finest sword that there was, which sliced through iron as through wood" ("Qu'il avoit cainte Escalibor, la meillor espee qui fust, qu'ele trenche fer come fust").
-This statement was probably picked up by the author of the Estoire Merlin, or Vulgate Merlin, where the author asserts that Escalibor "is a Hebrew name which means in French 'cuts iron, steel, and wood ("c'est non Ebrieu qui dist en franchois trenche fer & achier et fust"; the word for 'steel' here, achier, also means 'blade' or 'sword') and comes from medieval Latin aciarium, a derivative of acies 'sharp', so there is no direct connection with Latin chalybs).
-It is from this fanciful etymological musing that Thomas Malory got the notion that Excalibur meant 'cut steel' (the name of it,' said the lady, 'is Excalibur, that is as moche to say, as cut stele).
-In addition, it said by Malory and his sources that when Excalibur was first drawn in combat, in the first battle testing Arthur's sovereignty, its blade shone so bright it blinded his enemies.
+This statement was probably picked up by the author of the Estoire Merlin, or Vulgate Merlin, where the author asserts that Escalibor "is a Hebrew name which means in French 'cuts iron, steel, and wood ("c'est non Ebrieu qui dist en franchois trenche fer & achier et fust"; the word for 'steel', achier, also means 'blade' or 'sword' and is from the medieval Latin aciarium, a derivative of acies ['sharp']).
+It is from this fanciful etymological musing that Thomas Malory got the notion that Excalibur meant 'cut steel', writing: the name of it,' said the lady, 'is Excalibur, that is as moche to say, as cut stele.
+In addition, it was said by Malory and his sources that when Arthur first drew Excalibur in combat (testing his sovereignty), its blade shone so bright that it blinded his enemies.